income tax

 • Sale of scrap

-• Profit from asset sales
+• Profits from asset sales

-• Application fees under the Right to Information (RTI)
+• Application fees under the Right to Information (RTI) Act

 • Bank guarantee forfeitures

-• Interest on income tax refunds
+• Interest from income tax refunds

 • Reversal of excess provisions